-Well, you being a teacher doesn’t always necessarily mean they owe you.
+Well, you being a teacher doesn’t necessarily mean they owe you respect.

-You see, respect is not a commodity that you can demand, but instead, it’s something you must earn.
+You see, respect is not something that you can demand, but instead, it’s something you earn.

-“Woah, Woah…hang on!
-I think I have not made myself clear.
+“Whoa, Whoa…hang on!
+I think I didn’t make myself clear.
 It’s not about me; it’s about my students.”

-But, my dear friend, you need to realise that people treat you the way you treat yourself.
+But, my dear friend, when will you realise that students treat you the way you treat yourself?

 - “Do I appreciate myself?”

-- “How can I treat myself with more dignity?”
+- “How can I make myself appear dignified and professional?”

 - “Do I even like myself?”
 (Smiling?
 So you saw that coming, huh?)